Joy-Con: Colors and variations

 Joy-Con can be obtained in various colors, either with the purchase of the Switch console or individually, both separately or as a pair.
-At launch, Joy-Con were available in slate gray, neon red R and neon blue L colors.
+At launch on March 3, 2017, Joy-Con were available in slate gray, neon red R and neon blue L colors.
 Black Joy-Con are also issued with Switch development kits.
-In mid-2017, Nintendo introduced neon yellow Joy-Con, released alongside Arms as well as neon green and neon pink Joy-Con which launched alongside Splatoon 2.
-A pair of red Joy-Con were released as part of the Super Mario Odyssey bundle, except in Japan and Europe (My Nintendo Store only) where they are available standalone, which was released in October 2017.
+On April 12, 2017, Nintendo unveiled neon yellow Joy-Con, which released alongside Arms on June 16, 2017 as well as neon green and neon pink Joy-Con which launched alongside Splatoon 2 on July 21, 2017.
+A pair of red Joy-Con were released as part of the Super Mario Odyssey bundle, except in Japan and Europe (My Nintendo Store only) where they are available standalone, which was released on October 27, 2017.
 An exclusive Nintendo Labo Joy-Con design, light brown in color, was released in 2018.
 It was exclusively available to winners of the Nintendo Labo Creators Contest.

 In July 2018, Hori, a video game peripheral company, released a dark blue left Joy-Con featuring a classic D-pad in lieu of directional buttons.
 The controller lacked features such as HD rumble, SL and SR buttons, gyroscope, and wireless connectivity standard to Nintendo-produced Joy-Con, forcing its users to be restricted to handheld mode.
 This was notably the first officially licensed Joy-Con to be released by a third-party company.
 Two more officially licensed D-pad variants featuring The Legend of Zelda: Breath of the Wild and Super Mario Odyssey themes were later released by Hori in September 2018.
 Joy-Con colors based on Eevee and Pikachu's color schemes were released alongside Pokémon: Let's Go, Pikachu! and Let's Go, Eevee! on November 16, 2018, as part of the Switch bundle for the games, and Hori released a fourth D-pad Joy-Con variant featuring a Pikachu theme on the same day.
 Gray Joy-Con variants featuring a silver Super Smash Bros. series cross logo became available for pre-order alongside Super Smash Bros.
 Ultimate on November 2, 2018, and were later released on December 7, 2018, as part of the Super Smash Bros.
 Ultimate Switch bundle.